Whiteknight/ParserObjects/docs/expression_example.md

 This is just a simple example and there are many gaps left as an exercise for the reader.
 A real expression parser for a calculator or even a programming language like C# would be significantly more complicated with many more levels of precidence each with several additional operators.
 There's also the problem that our error-handling mechanism bails out with an exception at the very first error, and we might like it to try to continue the parse until the end and then report all possible errors at once.

 And then there are some of the other details, we might like to be able to handle negative numbers, or numbers with decimal points.
 And we definitely want to support parenthesis to enforce grouping if we want to order operations differently.
-We will look at all these examples in later pages.
+We may address some of these issues in documentation elsewhere.